 CMC Outpatient Clinic Rotation

-The CMC Outpatient Clinic, directed by Dr. Catherine Karni, provides ongoing care of patients who are discharged from the psychiatric inpatient and day treatment services, as well as diagnostic evaluations and treatment for outpatients.
-The CMC Outpatient Clinic is a 12-month rotation for 4 days per week, during which Child and Adolescent Psychiatry fellows conduct evaluations and treatment of children and adolescents with a wide range of psychiatric disorders.
+The Children's Medical Center Outpatient Clinic, directed by Catherine Karni, M.D., provides ongoing care of patients who are discharged from the Psychiatric Inpatient and Day Treatment Services, as well as diagnostic evaluations and treatment for outpatients.
+The CMC Outpatient Clinic is a 12-month rotation for four days per week, during which Child and Adolescent Psychiatry fellows conduct evaluations and treatment of children and adolescents with a wide range of psychiatric disorders.

 Faculty consists of three full-time child psychiatrists, three part-time child psychiatrists, multiple full-time child psychologists, multiple part time child psychologists, child therapists, full-time nurses, and several mental health ancillary staff.